 - Any future increases in the level of ground rent, (either fixed or geared through the rent review clauses);

 - The chance of default by the leaseholder as a ground rent owner will have precedence over all other creditors, including mortgage lenders and HMRC.

 Paragraph 5.14.19 of the Council of Mortgage Lenders Handbook (CML) states that ‘we have no objection to a lease which contains provision for a periodic increase of the ground rent provided that the amount of the ground rent is fixed or can be readily established and is reasonable.
 If you consider any increase in the ground rent may materially affect the value of the property you must report this to us’.

-The most prevalent method of increasing the ground rent used by house builders when they draw up the leases is that of fixed uplifts with increments varying greatly in range.
+Ground rent has also been a low risk, long-term investment vehicle for a number of years.
+When developers draw up leases the most common method they use to increase ground rent is that of fixed uplifts with increments varying greatly in range.
 Another is a regular rise according to the corresponding Retail Price Index which allows the rent to track inflation, the House Price Index, or as a percentage of the capital value of the property.

 Developers also often sell ground rents (pre-packaged and in bulk) to ground rent investors before starting construction.
 These investors will pay a large deposit up front which will be used to fund building costs.
 The sale and exchange of contracts is agreed upon very early in the process because one of the conditions will usually be that completion takes place on a notice served by the developers at a fixed period after the sale of the last flat.
 If developers don’t want the building of the development slowed down by having to issue Section V notices to the leaseholders under the Right of First Refusal, as long as the sale of the ground rents occurs before half of the flats are sold, the need for serving such a notice is avoided.
 It’s not actually illegal because legislation requires there to be a majority of leaseholders willing to accept the right.
 If less than half of the leases have been granted then such a majority simply does not exist!